BU-Spark/se-kaleidoscope-collaborative/README.md

 # How to Run the Project
 - Please follow through with the installations for Flutter as well as the remote devices needed for displaying the Flutter environment
 - MAKE SURE TO USE FLUTTER VERSION 3.13.3 so that the Buttons will function properly.
-- Make sure to run the backend express.js with your OWN Google API key, specific instructions are in the backend document.
-Make sure to run the requirement.txt installation beforehand.
+- Make sure to run the backend express.js with your OWN Google API key, specific instructions are in the backend document, in address.ts.
+Make sure to run the requirements.txt installation beforehand.
 - To run the flutter development, make sure to start the remote device, and use the command: **flutter run lib/screens/main.dart **